Frequently Asked Questions - Certified Food Manager (CFM) Program

 Yes, CFM training programs and examinations are available in languages other than English.
 Please contact the training program or examination provider for more information.

-Questions Pertaining to Local Health Jurisdictions
+Local Health Jurisdictions Questions

 Under §228.33(a) At least one employee that has supervisory and management responsibility and the authority to direct and control food preparation and service shall be a certified food protection manager who has shown proficiency of required information through passing a test that is part of an accredited program.
 Food establishments permitted by a local health jurisdiction should contact that specific jurisdiction to obtain information regarding their requirements for food manager certification.